KDE/documentation-develop-kde-org/content/hig/icons/_index.md

 - When it's critical to save horizontal space for user content, text, or other actions.
 - Where groups of related icons reveal each other's meaning by proximity (e.g. icons-only buttons to choose text justification in a word processing app).
-- For actions not relevant to the app's core workflow where it's not a disaster if the user ignores it.
+- For actions not relevant to the app's core workflow where it's not a disaster if the user ignores them.

 <!-- TODO: this needs a picture as evidence that it's true -->

-In both cases, only proceed with the plan to omit text if an icon can be found that uses instantly recognizable imagery common across all operating systems and apps.
+In all cases, only proceed with the plan to omit text if an icon can be found that uses instantly recognizable imagery common across all operating systems and apps.
 Examples include:

 <center>